The Cell and Molecular Biology program area offers Master's Programs in:

 Applicants for admission to the Master of Science program in Molecular Biology must present evidence of adequate preparation and capacity for advanced work in the molecular life sciences and should have a strong background in biology, chemistry, physics, and mathematics.
 Applicants must have a bachelor's degree or the equivalent from an accredited institution of higher learning with training comparable to that provided by San Diego State University's undergraduate programs.
 Applicants for admission should have completed minimally at least one year of physics, calculus, biochemistry, and one semester of organic chemistry.

-Applicants do not require a faculty sponsor for admission to the molecular biology and microbiology MS programs, but you may contact faculty members if interested in their field of research.
+Applicants do not require a faculty sponsor for admission to the molecular biology and microbiology MS programs, but you will need to contact faculty members to determine if they accepting students into their labs.

 Foreign applicants from undergraduate institutions where English is not the language of instruction must arrange to have their official TOEFL exam score forwarded to the Admissions Office.
 The TOEFL exam may be taken via computer or via a paper exam.
 A minimum score of 550 on the paper exam or 80 on the computer-based TOEFL is required.

 International Students must also file a financial statement accompanied by the appropriate documentation from a bank or other source of funds, to demonstrate an adequate level of financial support to meet living costs, non-resident tuition, and other educational expenses at SDSU.
 If selected as a Teaching Assistant (see below), the salary earned (approximately $11,688/year) may be applied as partial fulfillment of this requirement.